krescruz/awesome-arduino/CONTRIBUTING.md

 * Add one link and individual commit per Pull-Request.
 * Keep descriptions concise, clear and simple, and end them with a period/stop.
 * Links and categories should be sorted alphabetically.
-* Don't mention `Arduino` in the description as it's implied.
 * New categories, or improvements to the existing categorisation are welcome.
 * Check your spelling and grammar.
 * Make sure your text editor is set to remove trailing whitespace.